kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 npm run healthcheck
 ```
 This expects HTTP 200 on `http://localhost:${REACT_APP_PORT:-3000}${REACT_APP_HEALTHCHECK_PATH:-/}`.
+Additionally, fetching `/` returns an index.html that includes `<meta name="x-healthcheck" content="ok">` injected by src/index.js as a lightweight liveness indicator.

 ### `npm test`
 Launches the test runner in non-watch mode by default via project script, with `CI=true` and `--passWithNoTests` to avoid long watches or failures when no tests are present.